 2. Italian leather

 Furla’s DNA is engrained with Italian craftsmanship, including the leather that it uses.
-The brand exclusively uses real leather, which will be smooth and buttery to the touch.
+The brand exclusively uses real leather, which will be smooth and buttery.

 If you notice bumps or think the bag feels rigid, it’s an instant red flag.
 If you see a listing claiming that Furla uses “vegan leather”, it’s a tell-tale sign that the item is a counterfeit.
 While Furla now uses faux fur (since 2019), their leather is exclusively genuine.